Dear Special Agents Subscriber (fellow live-aboard)!

 Finally, vessels must be registered with federal, state, or county agencies.

-|Live-Aboard Vessel Certification).
-This is NOT an official document, but we are hopeful that something like this will be used as an administrative solution for providing certainty to existing vessels and that it can be documented by a qualified surveyor or naval architect.
 The City (Department of Planning and Development) has used a checklist (City Inspectors Recreational Vessel Checklist) in that past for evaluating vessels that have been served a Notice Of Violation.
 We are going to contest this in the Stakeholder group as it contains requirements that were never published, nor are standards for being a “recreational vessel.”
 Our philosophy is that you cannot expect a person to have clairvoyance to comply with regulations.
 You can use this document to “Vessel-up” and the city would be hard pressed to call you anything other than a vessel as they have set a precedence using this in the past.